Dickinson Pumpkins (Gardening Guide and Pictures)

 The Dickinson pumpkin is a medium to large pumpkin-shaped squash with tan skin and oblong shape, which differentiates it from traditional pumpkins.

 Pumpkins and squash grow on widely spreading vines.
-They can be trellised, but the large fruit will need additional support in the form of slings to keep the fruit from snapping of the vines.
-This is the best method if you don’t have a large growing area.
+They can be trellised, but the large fruit will need additional support like slings to keep the fruit from snapping off the vines.

 Dickinson Pumpkins, as with most squash and pumpkins, thrive in hot temperatures, so it is ideal to wait to plant until the temperature is at least 75 degrees on average.